itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/cognito.md

     - Email/Phone verification
     - Multi-factor auth (MFA)
     - Federated Identities: users can log in with Facebook, Google, SAML
-- User can be blocked if their credential is compromised elsewhere (in case fo Federated Identitites)
+- User can be blocked if their credential is compromised elsewhere (in case of Federated Identities)
-- Login uses JSON Web Toke (JWT)
+- Login uses JSON Web Token (JWT)
 - CUP integrates with API Gateway and ALB

 ### Cognito User Pools - Lambda Triggers

-- CUP can ivoke Lambda functions synchronously on these triggers:
+- CUP can invoke Lambda functions synchronously on these triggers:
-    - Authenticaion events:
+    - Authentication  events:
         - pre auth
         - post auth
         - pre token generation